gulkaran/TexasHoldem/README.md

 # TexasHoldem
-Console poker game using the rules of Texas Hold'em.
-Includes custom logic for comparing player hand to board to determine winning hand
+Python based console poker app using the rules of Texas Hold'em

+## Features
+- includes 2 player games with starting balance of $1000 (bets are $50 minimum)
+- custom betting system with all traiditional poker calls (fold, match, raise, and check)
+- custom winning algorithms to determine the winning hand

+## Example Gameplay